aprestoes/loopcontrol/README.md

 Huge thanks to [Video Speed Controller](https://github.com/igrigorik/videospeed), the [Firefox fork](https://github.com/codebicycle/videospeed) (seemingly abandoned) and the more updated [gediminasel fork](https://github.com/gediminasel/videospeed-firefox) with a few helpful fixes.
 The loop UI and settings pages were adapted from these extensions.

+Credit to Samplelib's [videos](https://samplelib.com/sample-mp4.html) for the test .mp4.

 <a href="https://www.flaticon.com/free-icons/update" title="update icons">Extension icon created by Pixel perfect - Flaticon</a>

 Mockup assets used in extension listings from [MockupDen](https://mockupden.com) and [Shaping Rain](https://shapingrain.com)